ntaraujo/ntaraujo/README.md

 ### 💬 Ask me about

-Programming paradigms, data structures, languages structures, and any stuff related to how programming was created, structured and work today.
+Programming paradigms, data structures, languages structures...
+Any stuff related to how programming was created, structured and work today.

 The python world, selenium, material design, and beautiful linuxes